-When both restricted and unrestricted resources are available for use, it is the City's policy to use restricted resources first, and then unrestricted resources as they are needed.
+When both restricted and unrestricted resources are available for use, it is the City's policy to use the most restricted resources before using unrestricted resources.

 Fund Financial Statements

 Governmental fund equity is classified as fund balance.
 Fund balance is further classified as follows: